1871fotc/1871fotc.github.io/docs/research/find-a-grave.md

 ### Markers

 Markers can be seen on, or embedded into, graves.
 They represent a person buried in the grave.
-There is no simple way to link a marker, the person it represents, and the grave location.
-A historic Portion Book maps some markers to people and their grave.
+A historic Portion Book links some people to markers and their grave.
+Unfortunately many markers are missing or have been moved.

 ![Markers embedded into a grave](../assets/many-markers.jpg){ width="100%" }